Agent Tracing for Debugging Multi-Agent AI Systems

 Key Components of an Agent Tracing System

-- Message Logging: Captures all agent communications, including user inputs, tool calls, and responses.
+- Tracing and Logging: Captures all agent communications, including user inputs, tool calls, and responses.

 - Checkpoints and Sessions: Enables resetting workflows to prior states for experimentation and error recovery.